caronc/nzb-subliminal/README.md

 for videos without subtitles.
 This script will prevents querying videos over and over again that simply don't have subtitles at all.

-I maintain a [fork](https://github.com/caronc/subliminal/tree/0.7.x) of the Subliminal 0.7.x branch here where I've added my own enhancements to help make this tool do what I want to.
+I do however maintain a [fork](https://github.com/caronc/subliminal/tree/0.7.x) of the Subliminal 0.7.x branch here where I've added my own enhancements to help make this tool do what I want to.
 Enhancments such as:
 * The script pays attention to the date of the files and only acts on those that are within a certain (configurable) timeframe; _the default age is 24 hours_.
 This works really amazing for NZBGet users, but for those using this tool in it's standalone version may find it works for them too.
 This feature allows you to control how many times the internet is polled against a video that has never had subtitles posted for it.
 There is more detail on this below in the __Command Line__ section on how to use _(or disable)_ this feature.